Purdy, Iowa State keep rolling in 34-24 win over Texas Tech

 Purdy was 15 of 17 and had the ball again in the second quarter with the 20-point lead when he threw three straight incompletions.
 The Red Raiders answered with a 6-yard TD run by SoRodorick Thompson, who scored twice.

-Texas Tech opened the second half with a field goal to get within 20-10 before Hall’s long scoring run on the next play.
+Texas Tech opened the second half with a 15-play, 90-yard drive to a field goal to get within 20-10 before Hall slipped through a tackle while tiptoeing along the sideline on the next play.
+The long TD was upheld on review.

+“When you play a team that’s as good as them, and the program that they’ve built and where they’re at, you can’t come out of the game and just spot them 20,” Wells said.
+“Obviously, we weren’t dialed in at the beginning enough.”

+Purdy had quite a stretch of slightly more than two quarters in Texas, from the rally in the loss at Baylor to the first quarter-plus against the Red Raiders.
+The sophomore completed 27 of 33 passes for 456 yards with five TDs in that stretch.

-Hall added a punctuating 30-yard TD in the fourth quarter and finished with 183 yards rushing, his season high for the second straight week after going for 132 yards with three touchdowns in a 38-14 win over West Virginia.
+Hall added a punctuating 30-yard TD in the fourth quarter and finished with 183 yards rushing, his season high for the second straight week after going for 132 yards with three touchdowns against West Virginia.

 Jett Duffey, coming off the first consecutive 350-plus-yard passing games for Texas Tech since Patrick Mahomes in 2016, was 40 of 52 for 239 yards with a mostly meaningless touchdown late.